galapogos/Taidii-Diibear-Vulnerabilities/README.md

 - CLOUD based application always ensures accessible information
 - Communicates information to parents in real-time

-Taidii Diibear is used by several childcare facilities (com.taidii.diibear.\*) which, as of vulnerability disclosure date, has tens of thousands of installed according to Google Play
+Taidii Diibear is used by several childcare facilities (com.taidii.diibear.\*) which, as of vulnerability disclosure date, has tens of thousands of installs according to Google Play

 **CVE-2020-35454**
 The application was configured to have Android backup enabled.
 This resulted in two instances of sensitive data disclosure where plaintext sensitive data was included in the Android generated backup.